 It is Risky

 Community requires risk.
 Have you always known everything going into a new situation?
 More than likely, if we are being honest, no. Getting together, openly sharing ideas, concerns, answering questions, and sharing perspectives about how we think, would act, and what we expect opens us all up to risks.
 We must be brave.
 Bravery is stepping into that uncertainty and navigating the maze.
 Nothing of real value is gained by playing it 100% safe, guarded, and from a distance.
+Love, respect, trust, purpose and service are all risky.
+But the potential return on stepping into these risks has unmeasurable rewards in growth and development, gained from investing in one another.
+That is the power of community.
+With time, communication becomes more meaningful, trust deepens, and it opens the door to collective strength, empowerment, and authenticity.

 Do not avoid the messy stuff